Responsive Digital Infrastructure in times of a crises. How drones can help during a Covid-19 pandemic.

 “Historically, robots have been developed to take on dull, dirty, and dangerous jobs.”

 As we have seen in search and rescue missions across the globe – navigating devastated areas destroyed by Hurricanes – drones have become powerful tools to visualize expansive areas and communicate in complicated areas.
-Drones, like robots, are naturally effective at minimizing human interactions, which – communications, remote actions, deliver, observe/sense (monitor), especially in treacherous areas/conditions from bomb disposal to combating COVID-19.
+Drones, like robots, are naturally effective at minimizing human interactions.

 Drone technology is ready to break out into a mass service and reduce person-to-person contact.
-There are a few dozen pilot programs throughout the United States, raising the question: how can the use of drones be scaled up?
+There are a few dozen pilot programs throughout the United States.
+This raises the question: how can the use of drones be scaled up?

 I. Inspection and Broadcast

-These same capabilities have been critical to oversee and communicate in dense, urban areas during the panic around COVID-19.
-With drones, officers can more efficiently scan an area and broadcast a message, such as to put on your mask or remain inside if the area is infected.
-All while simultaneously keeping officials away from close contact with potentially infected people.
+Drone capabilities are critical to oversee and communicate in dense, urban areas during the panic around COVID-19.
+With drones, officers can more efficiently scan an area and broadcast a message. (eg: ‘put on your mask or remain inside if the area is infected’).
+This also keeps officials away from close contact with potentially infected people.

 II.
 Delivery of Critical Supplies

-- While drone package deliveries aren’t at full scale yet –
+Drone package deliveries aren’t at full scale yet:

-- with only a few prior global tests such as in the USand the Dominican Republic – they have proven to be an efficient and contactless way to hand off critical medical supplies.
+- They have proven to be an efficient and contactless way to hand off critical medical supplies.

 - fly quarantine supplies and medical samples,

-- this so-called urban-air transportation channel “significantly reduces contact between samples and personnel,
+- This urban-air transportation channel significantly reduces contact between samples and personnel,

-- as well as improves delivery speed” — more than 50% faster than ground delivery.
+- Drones improve delivery speed – more than 50% faster than ground delivery.

 - decreased delivery time by over 50 percent as compared with road transportation,